7SeasLLC/FrontEnd/README.md

   - **Session Page**
     - Allow users to scroll the play bar to skip while they are listening to the records

-    - Allow users to communicate via text.
+    - Allow users to communicate via text

   - **Back End**
     - Refactor Firebase Config to use a state management library (React Context)